 No one does colorful, touch-of-something-different home styling like Scandinavian design company Hay.
 These lovely tapers and candleholders will make any dining table pop.

-Other best food Advent calendars I’ve seen this year, in varying price ranges, include:
+Other best food Advent calendars I’ve seen, in varying price ranges, include:

-- Macarons from famed French macaron house Ladurée ($110)
+- Macarons and other gourmet sweet treats from famed French macaron house Ladurée ($149)

 Holiday Gifts for Cooks and Bakers: $125 and up